George Harwood: Politics

 At the general election of 1895 he stood as the Liberal candidate in Bolton, a two-member seat which had been held by the Conservatives for ten years.
 Harwood took the second seat from the Unionists and held it until his death.
 The Liberals won the resulting by-election.
 In Parliament he took a keen interest in issues to do with the Church and licensing but he was also concerned with working conditions, being a principal supporter of a Bill for the early Saturday closing of textile factories, although this also had to do with the slowing down of the cotton trade.
 At one time he was treasurer of the National Society for the Prevention of Consumption.
 During the Boer War, Harwood was a founder member of the Telescope Fund committee which aimed to raise money to provide telescopes to improve the effectiveness of the British Army in South Africa.
 He published a number of books on theology and politics.

 Family

 In 1868 he married Alice Marsh of Wigan and they had two sons and a daughter.
-Alice died in 1894 and Harwood was remarried in 1904 to Ellen Hopkinson, the daughter of the Vice Chancellor of Manchester University.
+Alice died in 1894 and Harwood was remarried in 1904 to Ellen Hopkinson, daughter of Alfred Hopkinson, Vice Chancellor of Manchester University.